-Attention Deficit Hyperactivity Disorder or ADHD is a condition where you have a lot of energy that you struggle to expel.
-This might make it difficult for you to concentrate and to control your behaviour; you might do or say things impulsively, without thinking.
+Attention Deficit Hyperactivity Disorder ADHD is a condition where you have a lot of energy that you struggle to expel.
+This might make it difficult for you to concentrate and to control your behaviour.
+In addition you may do or say things impulsively, without thinking.

-ADD, or Attention Deficit Disorder is a similar condition, however like the name suggests there is no hyperactivity so you won’t have as much excess energy as somebody with ADHD.
-You will however still struggle to keep your attention focused and so will suffer with poor concentration.
+Attention Deficit Disorder is a similar condition.
+However like the name suggests there is no hyperactivity so you won’t have as much excess energy as somebody with ADHD.
+In addition, you may still struggle to keep your attention focused resulting in poor concentration.

 ADHD is usually identified in children between the ages of 3 and 7 as this is when most people start to show clear symptoms of the condition.

-If you are struggling with ADHD you might get into trouble at home or school a lot for not listening, for interrupting or ‘talking back’ and for not completing tasks because you struggle to concentrate.
-You might also find yourself feel restless most of the time and so fidgeting and struggling to sit still.
+If you are struggling with ADHD you might get into trouble at home or school a lot for not listening.
+Also, for interrupting or ‘talking back’.
+Plus you may get shouted at for not completing tasks because you struggle to concentrate.
+You might also find yourself feeling restless most of the time, fidgeting and struggling to sit still.

 ADHD is the most common behavioural or neurodevelopmental disorder in children and is more common in boys than girls.